 Bring Spare Clothes

 Chances are that your little one is going to get wet from some vigorous splashing.
 If it is a hot day, being wet can help keep them cool.
 But if it is a cooler day, having a clean T-shirt to swap out a wet (or even fishy) one can keep everyone happy.
 Our tadpoles, Tad and Lily, love to sit in the soak zones for shows and wait in the splash zone at the bottom of Journey to Atlantis.
 Lily may not be tall enough to ride, but the splash is a huge thrill for her!

 Skip the Ticket Line and Save on SeaWorld Tickets

 Nobody wants to wait in line first thing, especially a small child, so purchase in advance and head straight through the gate to let the fun begin!
 Toddlers two and under get into SeaWorld for free.
 But you'll need tickets for the rest of your party.
 Luckily your little green froggy friends can help you find a great deal on discount SeaWorld San Diego tickets.
 You can save money by visiting on a weekday instead of a weekend.
-If you cannot get enough to SeaWorld, get a length of stay ticket that is good for up to 7 consecutive days.
+If you cannot get enough SeaWorld, get a length of stay ticket that is good for up to seven consecutive days.
 You can also purchase Single Day with Free All Day Dining tickets!